LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 ------------

-A list of items can be constructed using the :type:`pdf_list` type, which can be added to a pdf_doc objcet.
+A list of items can be constructed using the :type:`pdf_list` type, which can be added to a pdf_doc object.
 The `pdf_list` constructor method and parameters are described below.

 .. type:: pdf_list